The co-Hopfian property of surface braid groups: Introduction

 \begin{cor} Let $S$ be the surface in Theorem \ref{thm-b}.
 Then for any finite index subgroup $\Lambda$ of $P_s(S)$ and any injective homomorphism $h\colon \Lambda \to P_s(S)$, there exists a unique element $\lambda \in \mod^*(S)$ with $h(y)=\lambda y\lambda^{-1}$ for any $y\in \Lambda$.
 In particular, $\Lambda$ is co-Hopfian. \end{cor}

-This corollary is obtained by combining the last theorem with Theorem 7.13 (ii) in \cite{kida-yama}.
-If the genus of a surface $S$ is equal to zero, then we have the equalities $P(S)=P_s(S)=\pmod(S)$ and $\calcp(S)=\calcp_s(S)=\calc(S)$.
-If the genus of $S$ is equal to one, then we have the equalities $P(S)=\mathcal{I}(S)$ and $P_s(S)=\mathcal{K}(S)$, where $\mathcal{I}(S)$ is the Torelli group for $S$ and $\mathcal{K}(S)$ is the Johnson kernel for $S$.
+This corollary is obtained by combining the last theorem with \cite[Theorem 7.13 (ii)]{kida-yama}.
+If the genus of a surface $S$ is equal to 0, then we have the equalities $P(S)=P_s(S)=\pmod(S)$ and $\calcp(S)=\calcp_s(S)=\calc(S)$.
+If the genus of $S$ is equal to 1, then we have the equalities $P(S)=\mathcal{I}(S)$ and $P_s(S)=\mathcal{K}(S)$, where $\mathcal{I}(S)$ is the Torelli group for $S$ and $\mathcal{K}(S)$ is the Johnson kernel for $S$.
 Moreover, $\calcp(S)$ and $\calcp_s(S)$ are equal to the Torelli complex for $S$ and the complex of separating curves for $S$, respectively.
 We refer to \cite{kida-tor} for a definition of these groups and complexes.
-It therefore follows from \cite{bm-ar} and \cite{kida-cohop} that if $S$ is a surface with the genus less than two and the Euler characteristic less than $-2$, then the same conclusions for $S$ as in the above theorems hold.
+It therefore follows from \cite{bm-ar} and \cite{kida-cohop} that if $S$ is a surface with the genus less than 2 and the Euler characteristic less than $-2$, then the same conclusions for $S$ as in the above theorems hold.
 The co-Hopfian property of the braid groups on the disk, which are central extensions of the mapping class groups of holed spheres, is discussed in \cite{bm-br} and \cite{bellingeri}.

 For a positive integer $n$ and a manifold $M$, we define $B_n(M)$ as the {\it braid group} of $n$ strands on $M$, i.e., the fundamental group of the space of non-ordered distinct $n$ points in $M$.
 We also define $PB_n(M)$ as the {\it pure braid group} of $n$ strands on $M$, i.e., the fundamental group of the space of ordered distinct $n$ points in $M$.
 The group $PB_n(M)$ is naturally identified with a subgroup of $B_n(M)$ of index $n!$.
+We refer to \cite{birman} and \cite{pr} for fundamental facts on these groups.

-If $S$ is a surface of genus at least two with $p$ boundary components, then the kernel of the homomorphism from $\mod(S)$ onto $\mod(\bar{S})$ associated with the inclusion of $S$ into $\bar{S}$ is identified with $B_p(\bar{S})$ (see Theorem 4.3 of \cite{birman}).
+Let $S$ be a surface of genus at least 2 with $p$ boundary components.
+The kernel of the homomorphism from $\mod(S)$ onto $\mod(\bar{S})$ associated with the inclusion of $S$ into $\bar{S}$ is then identified with $B_p(\bar{S})$ (see \cite[Theorem 4.3]{birman}).
 Under this identification, $P(S)$ is identified with $PB_p(\bar{S})$.
-As a consequence of Corollary \ref{cor-cohop}, we obtain the following corollary, which answers to Question 4 in \cite{bm-br} affirmatively for closed orientable surfaces of genus at least two.
+As a consequence of Corollary \ref{cor-cohop}, we obtain the following corollary, which answers to \cite[Question 4]{bm-br} affirmatively for closed orientable surfaces of genus at least 2.

-\begin{cor} Let $n$ be an integer at least two.
-Let $M$ be a connected, closed and orientable surface of genus at least two.
+\begin{cor} Let $n$ be an integer at least 2.
+Let $M$ be a connected, closed and orientable surface of genus at least 2.
 Then any finite index subgroup of $B_n(M)$ is co-Hopfian. \end{cor}